-- 1 Turn off the computer and all peripherals. - 2 Disconnect the modem/telephone cable. - 3 Disconnect the power cord and all other attached cables (such as the keyboard, mouse, and monitor). - 4 Remove the side panel and the fan duct (see "removing the side panel" on page 121 and "removing the fan duct" on page 122). - 5 Locate the memory sockets on the motherboard. - 6 Move any cabling out of the way, if necessary.
+- 1 Turn off the computer and all peripherals. - 2 Disconnect the modem/telephone cable. - 3 Disconnect the power cable and all other attached cables (such as the keyboard, mouse, and monitor).

-7 Push down the two retaining clips on the ends of the socket until the memory module pops out of the socket.
+- 4 Remove the side panel and the DDR DI fan duct (see "removing the side panel" on page 123 and "removing the fan duct" on page 124). - side parter on page 125 and removing the fail duct on pa - 5 Locate the memory sockets on the motherboard. - 6 Move any cabling out of the way, if necessary. - 7 Push down the two retaining clips on the ends of the socket until the memory module pops out of the socket.